MarcDavila1022/Tic_Tac_Toe/README.md

 CurrentPlayer = "X"

-"""
-Lines 23-32: In the following code, I created the winner to be None since at the beginning it does not exist.
-Moreover, I made gamerunning True to determine when the game is running and to finish the game.
-Finally, I printed the gameboard on the terminal since my skills are not advanced enough to create an app.
+#Lines 23-32: In the following code, I created the winner to be None since at
+#the beginning it does not exist.
+Moreover, I made gamerunning True to
+#determine when the game is running and to finish the game.
+Finally,
+#I printed the gameboard on the terminal since my skills are not advanced enough
+#to create an app.
 Will have learned how to do it by the end of CS1110!
-"""

 winner = None
 gamerunning = True